October 5, 2021 Covid Jon Mooallem Rebecca Solnit

 Interestingly, some of the most meaningful activities of the year have been things that I was on the verge of skipping and pushed myself to do anyway: Random outings that first seemed tedious but bloomed into the most memorable days, multi-day cycling excursions that felt overly challenging at their outset but huge as a lived experience.

 There are, undoubtedly, many sensible reasons for skipping things—even fear can be one of them.
-But the experience of the last year and a half, paired with Mooallem’s essay have made me realize how easy it is to fall into a habit of skipping things for no reason, or for the sole reasons that doing is comfortable.
+But the experience of the last year and a half, paired with Mooallem’s essay have made me realize how easy it is to fall into a habit of skipping things for no reason, or for the sole reasons that doing so is comfortable.

 In her book The Faraway Nearby, Rebecca Solnit tells the story of an event that made her have a similar realization: